LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/api.md

 Headers: `Content-Type: application/json`

-Request Body: Raw audio data.

-An object that contains all fields that are passed into the specific API.

 `200 OK`: On success, returns the transcribed text.

-`400 Bad Request`: If required parameters for the model is missing.
+`400 Bad Request`: If required parameters are missing.

 ### Text-to-Speech